Covering many points with a small-area box: Introduction

 \section{Introduction}

-In this paper we consider two closely related shape fitting problems in the plane.
-In both cases we are searching for a box, that is, an axis-parallel rectangle, and we are interested in the trade-off between the box area and the number of points covered by the box.
+In this paper we consider two closely related shape-fitting problems for a given point set~$P$ in the plane.
+In both problems we are searching for an axis-parallel rectangle, or a \emph{box} as we will call it, and we are interested in the trade-off between the box area and the number of points covered by the box.
 More precisely, we are interested in the following two optimization problems. \begin{itemize} \item Given a set $P$ of points and an integer $k\ge 2$, find

-That is, we are interested in covering at least $k$ points of $P$ with an axis-parallel rectangle of minimum area. \item Given a set $P$ of points and a real value $\alpha>0$, find
+That is, we are interested in covering at least $k$ points of $P$ with a box of minimum area. \item Given a set $P$ of points and a real value $\alpha>0$, find

-That is, we are interested in covering the maximum number of points of $P$ with an axis-parallel rectangle of area at most $\alpha$. \end{itemize} The two problems are closely related because for all finite point sets $P$, and all $k\in \NN$ and $\alpha\in \RR_{>0}$ we have
+That is, we are interested in covering the maximum number of points of $P$ with a box of area at most $\alpha$. \end{itemize} The two problems are closely related because for all finite point sets $P$, and all $k\in \NN$ and $\alpha\in \RR_{>0}$ we have

 So the second problem can be solved using binary search on~$k$ and a solution to the first problem.